-Rear tire skids can be straight or can cause the back of the 3WMC to skid sideways.
-If the back moves sideways, keep pressure on the rear brake pedal so the wheel continues to skid.
+A rear tire skid can be straight or it can cause the back of the motorcycle to skid sideways.
+If the back moves sideways, keep pressure on the rear brake pedal so the wheel continues to skid, and maintain balance to stay upright.
 Keep your head and eyes up.
 Your path of travel will remain in the direction you were going when the skid began.